 To strengthen our commitment to fostering and supporting career development in academic primary care, AAAPC has created the Bridges-Webb Medal.
-This award is to recognise AAAPC members who have made and will continue to make international standard teaching and/or research contributions to academic activities in the primary care environment.
+This award is to recognise AAAPC members who have made and will continue to make international-standard research contributions to academic activities in the primary care environment.

 At most one award will be made annually, selected by a panel of three (at least one member from the executive) appointed by the President.

 The Medal may be presented at the AGM or any Ordinary Meeting (face-to-face) or at conferences or other meetings coinciding with said meetings.
 If the nominees are deemed by the panel not to meet the criteria or be of sufficient standard then they are at liberty not to make an award.
 The award does not come with any financial support to attend such meetings.
 If a recipient is not present at the award meeting the President shall make arrangements for the award to be dispatched to them.

 2021 Prof Michael Kidd AM Australian National University

 2019 Prof Liz Halcomb University of Wollongong

 2017 Prof Felicity Goodyear-Smith University of Auckland

 2015 Prof Nick Zwar University of New South Wales

 2013 Prof Jon Emery University of Western Australia